mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.7 =
+* Added ability to select no icon by default
+* Better handling of 'null' or 'no selection' items
+* Fixed bug where default icon would not display in admin area if 'unicode' return type was selected

 = 1.6.4 =
 * Misc JS performance improvements
 * Fixed bug where select2 would not initialize on repeater items added mid-rows (using the plus icon at the end of a repeater row)